delFaa/Docker-Workshop/README.md

 as the deployment of any, small or big, application.

 To do all this, resources such as exercises, examples and small tutorial have been put together in this repository.
-If you don't know Doc
+If you don't know Docker, these resources can also be used for self-learning.

 Small disclaimer, as we live in a dangerous world, I will protect myself by stating that this workshop doesn't claim to be 100% accurate nor do I claim to